When bytes

 #java / Aug 17, 2017 / 5 min

 I want to share with you some of my thoughts about using Apache Solr (especially SolrCloud) on production.
 In one of the projects I’m participating in, we are using it to provide Near-Real-Time (NRT) searching along with frequent updates to the indexes.
 Here are some tips, that helped our project stand still on production environment against hundreds of simultaneous requests per second.
 This post is focused on the memory related aspects of the Solr configuration.
+Most of the advice presented below apply to other large-heap Java applications as well.

 Read the article